xuyang-nudt/artifact-xomt/README.md

 This is a comprehensive evaluation that will obtain all the data presented in the paper.

 1. Change directory: `cd evaluation-sampling/experiments/`
-2. The tool is executed to obtain the SMT coverage trend graph as the number of samples increases.: `./full-fp/run.sh` and `./full-program/run.sh`
+2. Execute this tool to obtain comparison data between Xomt and various methods: `./full-fp/run.sh` and `./full-program/run.sh`.
 3. After the execution is completed, we obtain two `output.db` files in the paths `../results-full-fp` and `../results-full-program`, respectively.
-Then, by running `plot_trend.py`, we can generate Figures 6 and 7 as presented in the paper.
-It is worth noting that the `config` in `plot_trend.py` needs to be manually modified.
+Then, by running `plot_table.py`, we can generate Table 2 as presented in the paper.
+It is worth noting that the `config` in `plot_table.py` needs to be manually modified.
-4. The tool is executed to obtain the box plot of SMT coverage distribution.: `./full-fp-2000/run.sh` and `./full-program-2000/run.sh`
-5. After the execution is completed, we obtain two `output.db` files in the paths `../results-full-fp` and `../results-full-program`, respectively.
-Then, by running `plot_box.py`, we can generate Figures 8 and 9 as presented in the paper.
-It is worth noting that the `config` in `plot_box.py` needs to be manually modified.
+4. After the execution is completed, we obtain two `output.db` files in the paths `../results-full-fp` and `../results-full-program`, respectively.
+Then, by running `table_a12.py`, we can generate Table 3 as presented in the paper.
+It is worth noting that the `config` in `table_a12.py` needs to be manually modified.
-6. Delete the result folders: `rm -r ./results-full-fp/` and `rm -r ./results-full-program`.
+5. Delete the result folders: `rm -r ./results-full-fp/` and `rm -r ./results-full-program`.
 Otherwise, if the short evaluation is executed again it will fail.